johnsonandjohnson/Bodiless-JS/packages/bodiless-search/doc/Search.md

 ![Search Box](../assets/search.jpg)

+Multilingual search is supported.
+When a user is browsing your site under a given language, then search only returns results for that language.

 ?> **Note:** The BodilessJS Search Component requires search index to be built prior to searching.
 The Search Component is intended for use in a static environment (i.e., not an edit environment).
 In the edit environment, search may work locally but the search index may be out of date.
 For example,